 The 3 most popular scoring systems

-There are three primary fantasy football scoring systems in use today.
-Most leagues implement some variant of these systems:
+There are three primary fantasy football scoring types (systems) in use today.
+Most leagues implement some variant of these point systems:

 - Standard Scoring System